gordienko-dmitry/region_analyzer/README.md

 *town* - str, not NULL, not empty
 *street* - str, not NULL, not empty
 *building* - str, not NULL, not empty
-*appartement* - int, not NULL, not empty
+*apartment* - int, not NULL, not empty
 *name* - str, not NULL, not empty
 *birth_date* - str, not NULL, not empty, str of date in format "dd.mm.yyyy"
 *gender* - str, not NULL, not empty, can be only "male" or "female"